dictcp/awesome-git/README.md

 * [git-cola](http://git-cola.github.io/) - a cross-platform Git GUI client
 * [SGit](https://github.com/sheimi/SGit) - Git client for Android 4.x
 * [Ungit](https://github.com/FredrikNoren/ungit) - The easiest way to use git.
 On any platform.
 Anywhere.
+* [GitKraken](https://www.gitkraken.com/) - a cross Git client for Windows, Mac & Linux.
+Electron based.
+Free for commercial use and paid Pro version is available.

 ## Repository Hosting
 *People have plenty of options to host their source code*